PAY NO ATTENTION TO THE PERCENTAGE OF YOUR GRADE ON CANVAS. IT HAS NO RELATION TO YOUR FINAL GRADE.

 REQUIRED READING:

-Cora Kaplan, 'Wild Nights: Pleasure/Sexuality/Feminism,' Sea Changes: Culture and Feminism, London: Verso, 1986
+Cora Kaplan, "Wild Nights: Pleasure/Sexuality/Feminism," Sea Changes: Culture and Feminism, London: Verso, 1986

 January 20